Monetization Audit: Mid-Core Gacha RPG

 Overview

-This case study is the complete audit deliverable, anonymized at client request.
-All 14 scorecard dimensions are scored, all findings documented, and the priority experiment backlog is mapped to revenue delta ranges.
-Sprint 3–5 parameters and specific revenue figures are withheld per the engagement agreement.
+This is the full audit deliverable, anonymized at client request.
+All 14 dimensions scored, findings documented, experiment backlog mapped.
+Sprint 2–3 specifics and revenue figures are withheld per the engagement agreement.

 The Challenge

-The LootRate audit covers 14 dimensions across 6 categories: IAP Store, Conversion, Economy, LiveOps, Web, and Process.
-Each dimension is scored 0–5 against genre benchmarks.
-Category scores are weighted and combined into an Opportunity Index (OI), where higher means more untapped revenue.
-An OI above 60 is classified as a high delta.
+The LootRate audit scores 14 dimensions across 6 categories: IAP Store, Conversion, Economy, LiveOps, Web, and Process.
+Each dimension is scored 0–5 against genre benchmarks, then combined into an Opportunity Index: higher means more untapped revenue.
+Above 60 is High Delta.

-For this engagement, the audit was conducted via a recorded teardown session in which the studio shared their game on mobile, supplemented by store screenshots, economy documentation provided by the product team, and a competitive benchmark comparison against 50 top-grossing gacha RPG titles from the LootRate competitive database.
+This audit ran as a recorded teardown session: the studio shared their game on mobile while we worked through every dimension together.
+Store screenshots, economy docs from the product team, and a benchmark comparison against 50 top-grossing gacha RPGs from the LootRate database filled in the rest.

-Deliverables: full scored scorecard with finding annotations, prioritized experiment backlog, and revenue delta projection.
-All findings below reflect game state at time of audit.
+Deliverables: scored scorecard with findings, a prioritized experiment backlog, and revenue delta estimates.
+Everything below reflects game state at audit time.

 50 games